topalovic/byk/README.md

 Inspired by @dejan's
 [nice little gem](https://github.com/dejan/srbovanje),
-but this one comes with a C-optimized twist.
+this one comes with a C-optimized twist.

 ## Installation